 The SaaS Security Spectrum

-Above is an illustration shows a spectrum of SaaS security and access, to help you understand where your organization falls today.
+Above is an illustration that shows a spectrum of SaaS security and access to help you understand where your organization falls today.
 Most organizations start off with no policies or systems.
 In this situation, the onus is on each employee to manage their own security, which means they will typically re-use passwords, share them via insecure spreadsheets, or create other systems that work for them but not for the company.

 The best case is to use a single access point to unlock access to company applications, and to create an easy centralized point to enforce human friendly security policies.